On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 "Can you believe I did this to myself?
 Do you want them?
 Take them!"

 This projected guilt assumes a resentment toward them that I don’t carry.
 I don’t begrudge anyone their family—I just want an occasional hit of shared joy.
-But it’s this telegraphed guilt that illuminates one potential unspoken discomfort of couples—they don’t want to go back.
-Perhaps single life represents a place of such disquietude— precisely because our society finds a family of one so unacceptable—they’d prefer not to be reminded.
+But this telegraphed guilt illuminates one potential unspoken discomfort of couples—they don’t want to go back.
+Perhaps single life represents a place of such disquietude, precisely because our society finds a family of one so unacceptable—they’d prefer not to be reminded.

 But it’s the middle part, the meat of community-making, the family-ness: summer barbecues teeming with children, kids’ birthday picnics in the park with their school friends, weekend playground hangouts, that I (and so many other single people) get cut from.